 Foreign relations of the United States (S 1.1:) Diplomatic correspondence and other papers, usually arranged by subject or geographic area and time period.
 Older editions covering 1861-1960 are available here.

-Department of State bulletin/dispatch (S 1.3:) The official weekly record of State Department activities.
+Department of State bulletin (S 1.3:) The official weekly record of State Department activities.

 Visa bulletin (S 1.3/4:) Statistical reports about visas issued

-Foreign consular offices in the U.S. (S 1.34:) Directory of foreign consulates in the U.S.
+Foreign consular offices in the U.S. (various call numbers) Directory of foreign consulates in the U.S.

 Far Eastern series/East Asian and Pacific series (S 1.38:) Documents about foreign policy issues in various countries.